 Getting into a medical school is getting more challenging with every passing year.
 If you are an aspirant from the United States, then you need a GPA of at least 3.5 and a good MCAT score; if you are from India then you will need a NEET score of over 650.
 In short, depending on the country you belong to, the eligibility and competition will vary.
-Caribbean medical schools as such are gradually emerging as an alternative to study medicine by students globally.
+Caribbean medical schools as such are gradually emerging as an alternative to studying medicine by students globally.

 At present, there are 60 recognized medical schools in the Caribbean that offer quality education at par with global universities.
 As a student researching on his/her options, it is therefore important to evaluate before deciding on a particular college.
 Here’s a list of factors to consider before selecting a medical college in the Caribbean!